-Global sports events can stimulate local and national economies, generate employment, and promote growth for organisers and sponsors.
+Global sports events can stimulate local and national economies, generate employment, and promote growth for organizers and sponsors.
 Nevertheless, these events can have considerable environmental impacts that are frequently overlooked.
-However, it is possible to reconcile entertainment, business objectives and sustainability: effective leadership often underscores this alignment and leads to commercially profitable and eco-friendly events.
+However, it is possible to reconcile entertainment, business objectives, and sustainability: effective leadership often underscores this alignment and leads to commercially profitable and eco-friendly events.

 Due to scope and size, the challenges for global sport are significant.
 Large, international events can release massive quantities of carbon dioxide (up to 3.6 million tons in some cases) and take a heavy ecological toll.
 The average attendee at some football events, for example, can generate an ecological footprint seven times greater than someone going about normal, daily activities.

 What’s more, many global sporting events come with an emergency planning imperative, resulting in ‘pop-up’ constructions which are purpose-built at great cost, only to then be dismantled.
 This often leads to ecological destruction, huge amounts of waste, and disruption to local communities.

 This is not to say these challenges cannot be tackled.
 For the Qatar 2022 World Cup, one of the stadiums constructed for the event was built using 974 recycled shipping containers.
 After the tournament, many venue seats were removed and donated to developing nations.

 The Birmingham 2022 Commonwealth Games took this a step further.
 95% of the venues used for the games were reused rather than new builds.
 The organizers also considered other areas of sustainability; tickets for the games included public transport to encourage people not to use their cars and a partnership was formed with Severn Trent to plant 2,022 acres of trees, to offset carbon emissions.